 If, like most hobbyists, you are limited to a standard home setting, here are seven locations that have worked for model railroaders.

 If there is a stereotype for a model railroader, the caricature usually includes the phrase "basement-dwelling."
-The basement has long been a favorite spot for model railroads.
-It is out of the way and often offers some of the largest available space in a house.
+The basement has long been a favorite spot for model railroads, largely because it is out of the way and offers some of the largest available space in a house.
 In regions where homes are built over basements, this can be an ideal spot to conduct your hobby.
 But not all basements are created equal, and there are some things you should consider before you begin your subterranean empire.

 - Heat: Hot air rises.
 In warmer climates, the attic may be the last place you want to be on a summer day.
 Although changes in temperature are less destructive than humidity on the trains themselves, extreme fluctuations are not good for the railroad or the railroader.
 At the very least, an attic may require a portable window air-conditioner to make it hospitable for enjoying your hobby in the summertime.

 An unused garage can provide a large area perfect for a model train layout.
 Some modelers have even built layouts that still retain enough space to continue parking cars.
 The challenges to a garage layout are also fairly obvious.
-Often these spaces aren't heated or cooled, but (like basements and attics) that issue can be fixed.
+Often these spaces aren't heated or cooled, but (as with basements and attics) that issue can be fixed.
 You may also want to finish off the walls and ceilings to provide a more polished environment.
-Dealing with the large garage door can be another issue for both your track plan and for insulation and security for the trains.
+Dealing with the large garage door can be another issue, for both your track plan and for insulation and security for the trains.

-You may also want to choose a plan that allows multi-functions of the room like a narrow shelf layout in a home office or a trundle bed layout that slides under the guest bed.
+One option is to choose a plan that allows multi-functions.
+For example, you can create a narrow track shelf layout in a home office, or a trundle-bed track layout that slides under the guest bed.

 While your sizes may be somewhat limited, some very impressive layouts have been built into coffee tables and other furniture.
 Others have run trains on suspended tracks and shelves in place of crown molding.